______ PPC STATISTICS

 Just over half (51%) of PPC agencies claim that meeting clients’ expectations and retaining their custom can be challenging some of the time, with a quarter (25%) stating that they never struggle with increased competition from other agencies.

-Main challenges facing in-house PPC teams in 2024
+Main challenges faced by in-house PPC teams in 2024

 Similar to PPC agencies, companies with an in-house PPC team tend to struggle the most with finding talent, something quoted by two-fifths (40%) of businesses as ‘very challenging’.